tswicegood/python-data-science-intro/deeper.md

 * How many people are involved in car accidents?
 * What counties might be outliers in terms of deaths and injuries?

-We'll start by reading our date into our DataFrame.
+We'll start by reading our data into our DataFrame.
 Then we'll filter it and do a few group-bys, which should be familiar if you've ever worked with SQL.
 Finally, we'll create smaller DataFrames of this aggregated data to visualize.

 One of the cleaning tasks we'll have to deal with is the format of the 'Crash Date' field, so we might as well import Python's standard `datetime` module now.